xrootms/ECS_Cluster_on_EC2_with_Terraform/README.md

 # ECS Cluster on EC2 with Terraform
-This project provisions a complete AWS infrastructure using Terraform to deploy a Node.js containerized application on Amazon ECS (EC2 launch type) behind an Application Load Balancer, with a custom domain and HTTPS enabled.
+This project implements a production-ready container platform on AWS using Terraform as Infrastructure as Code (IaC).

-It follows Infrastructure as Code (IaC) best practices using modular Terraform design.
+It provisions a secure, scalable, and highly available environment to run a containerized Node.js application on Amazon Elastic Container Service (EC2 launch type) behind an Application Load Balancer, with a custom domain and HTTPS enforced via AWS Certificate Manager.

 ### Architecture Diagram